akb825/DeepSea/modules/Scene/SceneParticle/README.md

 	* `instanceData`: optional list of instance data to include with the particle draw list.
 Each element of the array has the following members:
 		* `type`: the name of the instance data type.
 		* Remaining members depend on the value of `type`.
-	* `cullList`: optional string name of the item list to handle culling.
-If unset no culling is used.
+	* `cullList`: array of strings for the name of item lists to handle culling.
+If omitted or empty, no culling is performed.
+	* `views`: array of strings for the name of views to draw to.
+If omitted or empty, all views will be drawn to.

 ## Instance Data